Ria424/developers-animatesdk-docs/Document_object/Document280.md

 #### Parameters

-**profileNewName** An optional parameter that specifies the new name for the profile.
+**profileNewName** `string?`; An optional parameter that specifies the new name for the profile.
 The new name must be unique.
 If the name is not specified, a default name is provided.

 #### Returns